-We will have two presentations (each by two students) for each topic.
+We will have two presentations on each topic.
 Before the presentation, the "audience" will vote on the controversial issues (for example, "Do you think that states should play a more active role in promoting economic development than they currently do?").
-In the presentations, each group will then take one of the possible views on the issue and make an attempt to convince fellow students of that view.
+In the presentations, each presenter will then take one of the possible views on the issue and make an attempt to convince fellow students of that view.
 The students will be facing the audience and seated in front of their fellow students as in a panel discussion format.
 The speakers can use any visual device for their presentations (e.g. handouts, transparencies) and should be able to answer short questions during the presentation.
 Note that the one-sided view will only be required in the presentation.
 The seminar paper will be more balanced.

-After the presentations the audience can ask questions and let the presenters defend their positions.
+After the presentations the audience can ask questions and let the presenters defend their positions, before there is another vote on the same issue.
 It is expected that all other students have briefly gone through the papers of the other participants before the seminar, so that a good discussion after the presentations can take place.